 Hypnotherapy and Neuro-linguistic Processing

 Both Hypnotherapy and Neuro-linguistic Processing (NLP) utilize focused states to bypass the conscious mind, thus creating a relaxed willingness for inner exploration to occur.
 It is an organic approach to affect internal and external change.
-It can help you to be in touch with your mental beliefs and thoughts, emotions, to delve into deeper states of being, recover parts of the self that lie hidden beneath the surface, access past and present history, and open up to metaphorical reality.
+They can help you to be in touch with your mental beliefs and thoughts, emotions, to delve into deeper states of being, recover parts of the self that lie hidden beneath the surface, access past and present history, and open up to metaphorical reality.
 When we develop a fertile, respectful relationship with our imagination, we can tap into the many truths that lie within and without, allowing significant levels of healing, help, and direction to become available.

 The circumstances and conditions of our lives are an out-picturing of the imagery and contents stored in our psyche.
 It is here, below the level of intellect or ego, where truth resides and real change occurs.
 Our history, as well as answers to our questions, large and small, can be found in deciphering the psyche’s contents that are usually presented in code.